eduroboticfll/MERCURIO-VANGUARD-FE/README.md

 ## Introduction

 Somos un equipo de EDUROBOTIC formado por tres integrantes del colegio Santa Maria, Alvaro, Liam y Jagoba.
 Hemos querido apuntarnos a esta modalida ya que nos fascino desde el primer momento la idea de programar un coche que condujese solo, esta fue la principal motivacion para apuntarnos.

-## How to prepare the repo based on the template

-_Remove this section before the first commit to the repository_

-1. Clone this repo by using the `git clone` functionality.
-2. Remove `.git` directory
-3. [Initialize a new public repository on GitHub](https://github.com/new) by following instructions from "create a new repository on the command line" section (appeared after pressing "Create repository" button).